• Skip to main content

 Instructions

 • Cook the lasagna noodles al dente, according to package directions.
-They will become sticky, so drain the water and allow them to cool individually on wax paper until it is time to use them.
+They will become sticky, so transfer them to a bowl of cool water and reserve.

 • In a medium bowl, combine the egg yolks, ricotta cheese, cooked chicken breast, salt, pepper and italian seasoning.